Selenium

 Selenium 4 Features

-• Selenium WebDriver is now W3C Standardized, and this WebDriver provides a friendly and flexible API for browser automation
+• Selenium WebDriver is now a W3C Standardized, and this WebDriver provides a friendly and flexible API for browser automation

 • W3C standard encourages compatibility across various software implementations of WebDriver and API.